 Skin to Skin Contact

-Skin to skin contact involves putting the baby against the mothers chest immediately after birth.
+Skin-to-skin contact involves putting the baby against the mother’s chest immediately after birth.
 This has several potential benefits:

-- Helps warm baby
+- Helps warm the baby

 - Calms the baby

-- Improves breast feeding
+- Improves breastfeeding

-- Newborn examination within 72 hours
+- Newborn infant physical examination (NIPE) within 72 hours and at 6-8 weeks

-- Blood spot test
+- Blood spot test on day 5

-- Newborn hearing test
+- Newborn hearing test within the first few weeks

-Blood Spot Screening
+Newborn Blood Spot Screening Test

 - Sickle cell disease